Pamela Ganschow, MDProgram DirectorChristie Edwards, MPHAcademic Coordinator

 Furthermore, the Department of Medicine at Stroger Hospital has a dedicated research unit, an HIV primary care center, and occupational medicine services, which support the program practicum activities.
 Residents in the Preventive Medicine Residency have practicum phase training activities outside of Stroger Hospital.
 The program places residents in the Cook County Department of Public Health (a sister organization of Stroger Hospital in the Cook County Health & Hospitals System) for their public health rotation.
 Residents attend and present at conferences run by faculty of the Rush University Department of Preventive Medicine and the UIC Occupational Medicine Residency Program & Institute for Public Health and Medicine (IPHAM).
 Residents have an option to extend the training by one year for additional training in prevention research.

 - Possession of M.D. or D.O. degree from an ACGME accredited or dual accredited institution

-- Completion of an ACGME accredited residency program in a primary care specialty (internal medicine or family practice) is preferred.
+- Completion of an ACGME accredited residency program in a primary care specialty (internal medicine, family practice, or other specialty) is preferred.
 Physicians with career interests in public health who will have successfully completed a PGY-1 year and completed Step III of the USMLE by the time of entry into the program can also be considered.
 Documentation that a clinical PGY-1 year in an ACGME accredited program (internal medicine or family practice preferred) will be completed prior to initiating the Preventive Medicine program is an absolute requirement.